mcbolin22/T1A3Program/docs/UserGuide.md

 ## Using the app

-To use this program you run the script Aquaponics.py follow the prompts.
+To use this program you run the script Aquaponics.py and follow the prompts in the terminal.

 ### Option 1